luftmensch435/receipt-processor-challenge/README.md

    docker run --rm --network="host" receipt-process-test
    ```

    **Note**: Due to limited computer resources, I am unable to run Docker on my system.
-As a result, the Dockerfile provided for testing is not guaranteed to run.
-However, since testing is not a requirement for this project, the tests can be performed directly using the provided Python script.
+While a Dockerfile is provided as a backup option for testing, it has not been tested and is not guaranteed to run successfully.
+Since testing is not a required part of this project, the tests can also be performed directly using the Python script provided.